koto-lang/koto/crates/cli/docs/language_guide.md

 check!
 16
 ```

-A name can be added to ellipses to assign the unpacked elements.
+A name can be added an ellipsis to capture the unpacked elements in a tuple.

 ```koto
 f = |(first, others...)| first * others.sum()